FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Conclusion

 \section{Conclusion}

+Current fairness evaluation in FL is usually based on the assumption of a uniform bias distribution across the clients.
+This often creates an ``illusion of fairness'' at the global level while ignoring the complex, heterogeneous biases that exist at the individual client's level.
+Previous work \citep{ourpaper, biaspropagation} and our analysis performed on the benchmarking datasets created with the \fairdataset library revealed that current state-of-the-art solutions are insufficient in realistic scenarios involving \val and \att.

-In this paper, we introduced \fairdataset, the first library designed to generate datasets suitable for FL experimentation exhibiting heterogeneous bias distributions across clients.
-We believe this represents a crucial first step towards enabling more robust and systematic evaluation of fair FL methodologies.
-While our benchmarking datasets offer a starting point in this direction, \fairdataset fills the need to continually expand and diversify the fairness evaluation landscape in FL.
+To address this limitation, we introduced \fairdataset, a library designed to create datasets for FL experimentation with heterogeneous client bias.
+By providing a reproducible and extensible framework, \fairdataset is a crucial first step towards enabling more robust and systematic evaluation of fair FL methodologies.
+To support this goal, we also published twelve benchmarking datasets spanning tabular and image data, cross-silo and cross-device scenarios, as well as \att and \val settings.

-An important direction for future research is the inclusion of even more complex real-world scenarios.
-Specifically, we plan to explore datasets that incorporate both bias scenarios introduced in this paper.
-This will allow for an even more diverse assessment of fair FL algorithms across a wider spectrum of challenges.
-An important direction and currently underexplored area is the evaluation of fair FL performance in cross-device settings.
-This includes developing techniques to detect and evaluate inherent biases when clients possess only limited data.
+Thanks to its extensibility, \fairdataset is designed to support the continual expansion and diversification of the fairness evaluation landscape in FL.
+This facilitates two critical directions for future research: first, the inclusion of even more complex real-world scenarios and second, the investigation of fairness in cross-device settings where clients possess only limited data.